You may leave me a review on these links:

 PET/CT is a powerful modality used to detect metastases, stage cancers and, in the case of Theranostics, prepare for peptide receptor radionuclide therapy such as 177Lutetium PSMA therapy.

 In recent years, various radio-labelled PSMA ligands have been investigated for PET. ⁶⁸Gallium PSMA is an effective radiotracer for use in diagnosis of prostate cancer, due to its increased specificity with low PSA levels and sensitivity to tumour, lymph and bone metastases.
 This is when compared to other radiotracers such as 11C Choline and 18F-fluoromethylcholine.
 PET with ⁶⁸Gallium PSMA is also superior to traditional bone imaging and can differentiate between bone damage caused by cancer and other causes, such as osteoporosis.2,3

 Transperineal Vector prostate biopsy is a novel and innovative technique for prostate cancer assessment.
-We are the first healthcare provider in the UK to offer this procedure which is available at our centre in Cambridge at our UrologyHub clinic.
+We are the first healthcare provider in the UK to offer this procedure which is available at our centres in Cambridge and Windsor at our UrologyHub clinics.

 The quality of well-established MRI US fusion transperineal template prostate biopsies under general anaesthesia is based on the high accuracy of the software, a fixed stepper mounted probe permitting minimal distortion of the prostate and visual tracking of needle by the template grid in-line with the US plain.

 More recently introduced local anaesthetic TP biopsies use minimal numbers of entry points but require a mobile probe to allow inline needle tracking, which leads to distortion of the prostate, making visual or fusion targeting more difficult, as well as causing more discomfort for the patient.